 6.2.
 Can I use other meats besides chicken?

-Absolutely!
-While chicken is traditional, you can also use pork or firm fish like salmon or mahi-mahi.
-Adjust cooking times accordingly based on the protein used.
+Definitely!
+You can swap in pork or firm fish like salmon or mahi-mahi.
+Just keep an eye on cooking times so the protein is done right.

 6.3.
 Is this recipe customizable?